lightly-io/workshop-sustainable-productivity/workshop-content.md

 - Creativity
 - Leadership

-And the weird part is: we accept stress.
-In some workplaces, we even encourage stress.
+So, stress increases productivity.
+Up until a point.
+But many leaders I've met have only one button to push: the "increase stress"-button.
 Why?

-Because stress *feels productive.*
+Why do we want to push people beyond this peak?

+Because stress *feels productive.* We run around, send a bunch of emails, book meetings, write on Slack.
+We do lot's of things.
+But don't mistake motion for progress.

+What's another name for this place of peak productivity, where we are very productive but not very stressed?

-This peak-productivity is also called flow.
-If we're too stressed - or not stressed enough - we wont't be able to get there.
+Flow.
+If we're too stressed - or not stressed enough - we won't be able to get there.

 How do we increase stress?
 Challenging, meaningful tasks + direct feedback.
 (But not too challenging, we don't want to feel overwhelmed.)

 You need at least fifteen minutes of uninterrupted work to get into a state of flow.
 How many times a day do you get to be uninterrupted for fifteen minutes?